AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/energy.md

 Networks have a built-in energy buffer of 25 AE per cable, machine or part.

-<ItemLink id="controller" />s have a small amount of internal energy storage, 8,000 AE
+<ItemLink id="controller" />s have a small amount of internal energy storage, 8k AE per block.

-The <ItemLink id="energy_cell" /> can store 200k AE, and just one should be sufficient for most use cases, handling the power surges of normal network use with ease.
+The <ItemLink id="energy_cell" /> can store 200k AE (as much as 25 Controller blocks), and just one should be sufficient for most use cases, handling the power surges of normal network use with ease.

-The <ItemLink id="dense_energy_cell" /> can store 1.6M AE and is for when you want to run a network off of stored power, or handle the massive instantaneous energy draw of large [spatial storage](spatial-io.md) setups.
+The <ItemLink id="dense_energy_cell" /> can store 1.6M AE (as much as 8 Energy Cells) and is ideal for when you want to run a network off of stored power, or handle the massive instantaneous energy draw of large [spatial storage](spatial-io.md) setups.

 The <ItemLink id="creative_energy_cell" /> is a creative item for testing, providing UNLIMITED POWAHHHH or whatever.